Its name, inspired by Esperanto, means “green tool”.

 Bi-directional & mode distinction

-The standard housing is weatherproof and designed for outdoor use.
-Its clean, discreet form integrates naturally into urban and natural environments.
+The standard casing is weather-resistant and designed for outdoor use.
+Its sleek and discreet design blends naturally into urban and natural environments.

 Each site is different — we help you choose the easiest and most reliable configuration.